HwWobbe/Wip-Main/README.md

     - beter ConText definitions are needed
   - Assume Forgivness, without Permission delays, unless concensus iss really needed
     - craft Notes that explain the governing logic
       - "rank" the intended Audiences
+      - "time' the anticipated Audience
+      - "position" (in the AWareness) of intenbded Audience
+      - "Queue" all others for future use.
+(Queue growth shoulld be managed/mitigated via the 10 standard TimePeriods

 - ...